 Read More: How to set up and use Zoom

 These methods should make sure unexpected visitors won’t show up in your meeting.
 But there are other tricks you can use for an additional layer of security.
 One of them is to lock the meeting after all the attendees have joined it.
 This means that no one will be able to join your meeting anymore, even if they have the meeting’s ID and password.
-To do this, click the “Participants” tab and then select the “More” option located at the bottom of the section that pops up on the right side.
-A few options will appear — the one to click in this case is called “Lock Meeting.”
+To do this, click the Participants tab and then select the 3-dot More option located at the bottom.
+A few options will appear — the one to click in this case is called Lock Meeting.

 In this case, we also suggest that you disable the option that allows removed users to log back into the meeting.
-You can do that by heading to Account Management > Account Settings, navigating to the “Meeting” tab, and then switching off the “Allow removed participants” toggle.
+You can do that by heading to Account Management > Account Settings, navigating to the Meeting tab, and then switching off the Allow removed participants toggle.

 Zoom issue #3: Missing features